tiptenbrink/thesis/final/main.typ

 === Combined steps

 A number of values are computed in a single iteration, as opposed to multiple ones, again for performance reasons.
-An example that actually has implications for the proof is the computation of the active list in #jmono[profile_to_active_list].
+An example that actually has implications for the proof is the computation of the active list in @fun:profile_to_active_list.
 Instead of building another range, then combining, and then mapping, a function called `z_map` is used that computes the time inputs as it recurses.

+=== Run of consecutive values <subsec:consec>

+// Proving the correctness of a function that

+#todosm[Add this if time allows]

+// TODO

 #pagebreak(weak: true)